The Trial for Murder

-"The Trial for Murder" is a short story written by Charles Dickens in 1865.
-It was originally published under the title "To Be Taken with a Grain of Salt" as a chapter in Dr. Marigold's Prescriptions in an extra Christmas volume of the weekly literary magazine, All the Year Round.
+"The Trial for Murder" is a short story by Charles Dickens.
+It was originally published under the title "To Be Taken with a Grain of Salt" as a chapter in Dr. Marigold's Prescriptions, a December 1865 extra Christmas volume of the weekly literary magazine, All the Year Round.
 It was later published in 1866 in a collection of ghost stories known as "Three Ghost Stories", along with "The Haunted House" and "The Signal-Man".